-Once you feel comfortable, ask a couple coworkers to join you for happy hour after work.
+Once you feel comfortable, ask a couple of coworkers to join you for a happy hour after work.
 Most people have time for a quick drink before heading home.
 This is the perfect opportunity to get to know each other better.

 The nightlife in your new city is likely abundant with potential friends.
 A fun atmosphere mixed with alcohol puts people in a good mood.
 See if your city has popular restaurants, pubs, and bars.